withassociates/paper_issues/README.md

 # Paper Issues

-Turn your GitHub issues and little paper strips, for fun and profit.
+Printable versions of your GitHub issues to cut out and keep!

 A [With Associates](http://withassociates.com) project.